vekatze/neut/book/src/commands.md

 └──────────┴──> D (1.3)
 ```

-so that we don't have to rain on their happy parade in Waikiki beach.
+So we don't have to rain on their happy parade in Waikiki beach.

 ## `neut create`